 Email: me AT this domain name

 My full name is, actually, Bogdan, but thanks to my younger sister, who couldn’t say “Bogdan” when she was really young, I became Bobby to everyone around me.
 And the name caught on, especially because “Dallas” was on TV in Romania at the time and everybody knew about Bobby Ewing :)

 I started my first business at 16, selling PCs.
 I then had some offline businesses.

-I started to work online in 2005, I’ve been the Romanian representative for Yahoo! in 2008, I started a consulting business in online communication in 2006, I’ve been involved in building the blogging community in Romania, sold some blogs, co-founded a startup (MavenHut) in gaming, part of the 2012 cohort at Startup Bootcamp Dublin.
-I recently launched The CEO Library, a place to find what books business people around the world recommend for their specific industry/space.
+I started to work online in 2005, I’ve been the Romanian representative for Yahoo! in 2008, I started a consulting business in online communication in 2006, I’ve been involved in building the blogging community in Romania, sold some blogs, co-founded a startup (MavenHut) in gaming and successfully sold it, part of the 2012 cohort at Startup Bootcamp Dublin.
+I also own The CEO Library, a place to find what books business people around the world recommend for their specific industry/space.

 – 2017 – published The CEO Library

 – 2012 – co-founder and CEO of Mavenhut, a gaming company, as part of Startup Bootcamp Dublin.

 – 2008 – 2012 – sold several websites and business built in the previous period of time (among them autounleashed.com/rpmgo.com and monden.info – now urban.ro)

 – 2009 – started my own online communication consulting business (closed in 2013 to solely focus on MavenHut).